kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 I6 + I8 + I10 + I12 = Even

-\(ii\) *Data modulation.* The digital code portions of the preamble must be DPSK modulated in accordance with §171.311(c)(1) and must be transmitted throughout the function coverage volume.
+\(ii\) *Data modulation.* The digital code portions of the preamble must be DPSK modulated in accordance with [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.311   Signal format requirements.|§171.311]](c)(1) and must be transmitted throughout the function coverage volume.

 \(2\) *Angle function formats.* The timing of the angle transmissions must be in accordance with Tables 4a, 4b, and 5.
-The actual timing of the TO and FRO scans must be as required to meet the accuracy requirements of §§171.313 and 171.317.
+The actual timing of the TO and FRO scans must be as required to meet the accuracy requirements of §[[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.313   Azimuth performance requirements.|§171.313]] and 171.317.

 \(i\) Preamble.
-Must be in accordance with requirements of §171.311(i)(1).
+Must be in accordance with requirements of [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.311   Signal format requirements.|§171.311]](i)(1).

 <div>